tudat-team/tudat-space/docs/source/_src_user_guide/environment_setup/create_models/available.rst

 ################

 Ephemeris model settings are intended to be assigned to the ``ephemeris_settings`` property of a :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings` object.
-For code examples and additional (model) information, please follow the links to the API reference.
+For code examples and additional (model) information, please follow the links to the API documentation.

 | **Direct Spice Ephemeris**